METAL EDEN Review – A Brutal, Beautiful Sci-Fi FPS with Intense Cybernetic Combat

 Short but Intense

-One player review summed it up:
+One player review captured it:

 Final Verdict